s-bishnoi/shubham-bishnoi/projects/DatabaseDesign/README.md

 ID -> Emergency Contact

-There are no transitive dependencies, therefore it;s in 3rd Normal Form.
+There are no transitive dependencies, therefore it's in 3rd Normal Form.

 ## References